Offers of museums for refugees

 - Bezirksmuseum Marzahn-Hellersdorf - Hometown.
 Everyday.
 Language.
 A museum educational offer for welcome classes

-- Jewish Museum Berlin - Guided tours in Ukrainian and Russian at the Summer Festival (21.8.)
+- Jewish Museum Berlin - Guided Tours and Workshops

 - Museum of Communication - free workshops for refugees and welcome classes